ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-09-28-fibonacci sequence.md

 ### Definition: [Fibonacci sequence – Wikipedia](https://en.wikipedia.org/wiki/Fibonacci_sequence)

-defining a function to return the Fibonacci numbers and returning the results depending on the maximum iterations you want to perform.
+Defining a function to return the Fibonacci numbers, and returning the results depending on the maximum iterations you want to perform.

 ```python